-After Lake Brook travels through the culvert, it eventually flows into the West Branch Delaware River, which eventually streams into the Cannonsville Reservoir in Delaware County, NY.
-This reservoir supplies almost 97 billion gallons of water to the New York City water system.
-(See sidebar on New York City Watershed System.)
-A damaged culvert can jeopardize the quality of this water.
+After Lake Brook travels through the culvert, it eventually flows into the West Branch Delaware River, which eventually streams into the Cannonsville Reservoir in Delaware County.

+This reservoir supplies almost 97 billion gallons of water to the New York City water system (see sidebar).